growthbook/growthbook/packages/back-end/test/integrations/README.md

 2. Gets the current git branch
 3. Lints and executes the queries, storing results using the current git branch as part of the file name, using `integration-query-runner.py`

+### Caching

-Note a shared cache is used for each run.
+Note a shared cache in your `/tmp/` folder is used for each run.
 If the combination of SQL engine and SQL query itself is identical, the results should be pulled directly from the cache rather than re-generated.

+We even cache connection/query errors to avoid re-running validation for engines that we cannot connect to.
+You may need to clear part of the cache file or edit one of the if statements in the `main()` method of the python script to force re-running for certain engines if they previously errored and you want them to connect and execute.

 ### Pre-requisites